riskieee/multihello/README.md

 # Contributing

 Get involved!
-There are more than 100 languages so would be nice you add some Hello’s :)
+There are more than 100 languages so would be nice you add some Hello’s in hellos.json and helloskeys.json :)

 # MIT LICENSE